Saraholoughlin5/Milestone-Project-1/README.md

 | CDC @cdc                            | [Image 2](assets/images/about3.jpg) on the 'About' page                 |
 | Austin Distel                       | [Image 1](assets/images/newsletter.jpg) on the Contact page                 |

-Ratul Ghosh (Main background image on all pages)

-Sigmund @sigmund (Image 1 on the About page)

-Caitlin de Wild (Image 2 on the Home page) CDC @cdc (image 2 on the About page) Evgeny Dzhumaev (Image 2 on the Home page) Austin Distel (Image 1 on the Contact page)

 #### **Text Content**
 All text available on the website was prepared by me.